awsdocs/iam-user-guide/doc_source/id_roles_create_for-idp.md

 The following example shows the first two, and most common, steps for creating an identity provider role in a simple environment\.
 This example allows any user in the `123456789012` account to assume the role and view the `example_bucket` Amazon S3 bucket\.
 This example also assumes that you are running the AWS CLI on a computer running Windows, and have already configured the AWS CLI with your credentials\.
 For more information, see [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.

 In this example, include the following trust policy in the first command when you create the role\.
 This trust policy allows users in the `123456789012` account to assume the role using the `AssumeRole` operation, but only if the user provides MFA authentication using the `SerialNumber` and `TokenCode` parameters\.
-For more information about MFA, see [Using Multi\-Factor Authentication \(MFA\) in AWS](id_credentials_mfa.md)\.
+For more information about MFA, see [Using multi\-factor authentication \(MFA\) in AWS](id_credentials_mfa.md)\.

 The following example trust policy is designed for a mobile app if the user signs in using Amazon Cognito\.
 In this example, *us\-east:12345678\-ffff\-ffff\-ffff\-123456* represents the identity pool ID assigned by Amazon Cognito\.